Learn how to find out where someone works by running a search now or by checking public records through local, state and federal government agencies.

 Run a Background Check To See Someone’s Current Employer & Work History

-Conducting a background check is another way of how to find out where someone works.
+Performing a background check is another method to discover where someone is employed.
 Paying a third-party background check agency to do a complete history on someone can reveal where they work now, and past employment as well.

 In addition to employment history, individuals can find out if the subject has a criminal record and where the person resides, along with a phone number and social media presence.